singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 Geometrically MP neuron is not very different from the [Support Vector Machine](https://ranvir.xyz/blog/svm-support-vector-machines-in-machine-learning/) model which also tries to divide the data using a line.
 The only thing missing in MP neurons is the Support Vectors.

+- Talk about the line, some mathematical equations will also work.
+- Tell how on one side the value is greater than 0 and on other side it is less than 0.

+## Epochs

+## Learning Rate

+## The MP neuron class itself

+## Training a simple model with plots

+## Animation plot of learning.